-Edo and Tomáš take on London
+Edo and Tomáš Take on London

 On that image, that's me with Edo, my best friend.
 Two kids in the socialist Czechoslovakia, growing up on a diet of Soviet idolatry and a constant fear of nuclear war.
 I think the photograph was taken on one of the school trips where we had to throw rubber grenades at imaginary imperialist enemies and run around in gas masks, with hands and feet stuck in plastic bags that we believed would save us from supposed nuclear contamination.
-Not that we cared much about the propaganda: it was fun and above all, we did not have to sit in the class!
+Not that we cared much about the propaganda: it was fun and above all, we did not have to sit in the classroom!
 It must have been somewhere in the early 1980s.
 Behind Poprad, our home town.

 Fast forward to present.
 Everything changed beyond recognition.
 Only two things remained throughout all these years:

 - Edo Maguth is still one of my best friends

 - We still keep running.
 (No, not in gas masks!)

 This year we have a fantastic opportunity to fulfill a very big dream of ours: to run the famous London Marathon!

 Notice the exclamation mark in the previous sentence.
 It is a big deal.
 For us, anyway!